 Through it all, Barbara’s private life striped the pages of newspapers and film magazines.
 “I take lovers like roses,” she confessed, “by the dozen.”
 She was romantically linked to leading men John Gilbert and Ben Lyon; writer, director, and producer Paul Bern; and even openly homosexual star William Haines.
 One of Barbara’s affairs came perilously close to obliterating her career in 1922.
 She became pregnant while separated from Ben Deely (by a man she never publicly revealed), concealed her pregnancy, and secretly gave birth to a son.
 To avoid a career-damning scandal, she staged her son’s adoption in a Texas orphanage and presented him to the world—and inevitable reporters—as her adopted son, Marvin Carville La Marr.
 More headlines soon followed.
 In May of 1923, having discovered that her divorce from Philip Ainsworth wasn’t finalized until after she married Deely, and believing her marriage to Deely therefore null and void, Barbara wed western star Jack Daugherty.
 Deely, presuming himself legally married to Barbara, filed a divorce suit against her, naming Daugherty as corespondent.
-Deely’s attorney, Herman Roth, amended Deely’s complaint against his wishes, adding multiple corespondents, some of them prominent members of the film industry.
+Deely’s attorney, Herman Roth, amended Deely’s complaint against Deely’s wishes, adding the names of multiple men (some of them prominent members of the film industry) with whom Barbara had allegedly been intimate during her marriage to Deely.
 Unknown to Deely, Roth then presented the bogus document to Barbara’s manager, Arthur Sawyer, and demanded $25,000 in hush money to prevent it from reaching the newspapers.
 Acting with the district attorney’s office, Sawyer set a trap for Roth, precipitating the attorney’s arrest for extortion.
 The maelstrom and attendant publicity unleashed by Deely’s divorce suit and Roth’s trial took an enormous emotional and physical toll on Barbara.
 Her marriage to Daugherty dissolved less than a year later.
 As the public began associating Barbara with her onscreen persona, a banning of her films occurred.
 She began slipping from public favor in 1924 and her career faltered.